 A great photo of the relics of the Martyrs of Otranto, in the Otranto Cathedral (Laurent Massoptier via Wikimedia Commons)

 The Ottoman garrison held out, but it was expecting Gedik Ahmed Pasha to return with reinforcements, and any plans to do so were scrapped when Mehmed died on May 3.
 He was only 49 and was probably poisoned, either by a Venetian agent or by his physician, possibly on behalf of Mehmed’s son and successor, Bayezid II (d.
 1512).
-Gedik Ahmed Pasha had to hightail it back to Istanbul because Bayezid and his brother Cem were disputing the succession, and Gedik Ahmed Pasha wanted to support Bayezid (which won him nothing, as Bayezid eventually had him executed anyway in 1482).
+Gedik Ahmed Pasha had to hightail it back to Istanbul because Bayezid and his brother Cem were disputing the succession, and Gedik Ahmed Pasha wanted to support Bayezid (which won him nothing, as Bayezid had him executed anyway in 1482).
 When it became clear that no reinforcements were coming to Otranto, the Ottoman garrison negotiated the surrender of the city and fled Italy for Albania.
 The Ottomans would never seriously threaten Italy again.

 As for the martyrs, it’s complicated.
 The reason I said that things got murky above is because, while thousands of people died during and right after the siege of Otranto, it’s not clear that these particular 800 men were killed for resisting conversion.
-“Convert or die” just wasn’t typical practice for the Ottomans, at least not in the 15th century.
-They had countless Christian subjects living under their rule and were perfectly fine with that, particularly insofar as they could tax Christians at higher rates than Muslims and conscript Christian boys for their devşirme slave program (this is where they got “recruits” for the Janissary Corps).
+“Convert or die” wasn’t typical practice for the Ottomans, at least not in the 15th century.
+They had countless Christian subjects living in their empire and were perfectly fine with that, particularly insofar as they could tax Christians at higher rates than Muslims and conscript Christian boys for their devşirme slave program (this is where they got “recruits” for the Janissary Corps).
 They could also, if they were feeling really vindictive, sell their captives into slavery.
-In other words, there was no reason for the Ottoman to conduct a mass execution here and several reasons not to do so.
+In other words, there was no obvious reason for the Ottoman to conduct a mass execution here and several reasons not to do so.
 It went against their normal, very well-documented, behavior.

 Don’t get me wrong, it’s not impossible that these particular 800 men may have been ordered to convert or die, but on the other hand they may have been singled out for execution as punishment for the city’s resistance, in which case conversion (or lack thereof) wouldn’t have had anything to do with it.
 The earliest sources don’t say anything about conversion playing a role in their executions.
 There’s also the possibility that they weren’t singled out at all.
-As best as historians can figure, contemporary Christian sources don’t say anything about a mass martyrdom at Otranto—the “earliest sources” were still written well after the fact.
-There is an explanation here, which is that the Ottoman occupation of the city would have prevented news of any alleged massacre from making its way out to the Christian world until after they abandoned the city.
+As best as historians can figure, contemporary Christian sources don’t say anything at all about a mass martyrdom at Otranto—the “earliest sources” were written well after the fact.
+There is a reasonable explanation for this, which is that the Ottoman occupation of the city would have prevented news of any alleged massacre from making its way out to the Christian world until after they abandoned the city.
 But then you still have to explain why the Ottomans would have acted so uncharacteristically in this instance.

 None of this, of course, changes the fact that these men were killed at Otranto, but we simply can’t be sure why they were killed or whether they were actually martyred by the strict meaning of the term.